Practicing Stress Relief for the Everyday: Designing Social Simulation Using VR, AR, and LLMs: Results

 \begin{quote} "\textit{If I'm out in a public scenario, and putting on the VR headset is a little much...then I started typing away.
 I think that's the best use for [the text-based chatbot].
 For me, the AR one [if] I'm in the area in which I'm going to have the talk...
 The VR one [if] I'm inside, I'm alone.}" (P9) "\textit{Using the VR is like the initial part, just to only be able to focus on the conversation.
 The AR is the next step where you're in the space where the issue is...so [first] being able to practice in a controlled environment, which is the VR, then move to the AR.}" (P18)

 \end{quote}

-One notable consensus among participants regardless of their overall preferences was that \textbf{AR was most useful when available in the actual locations where they anticipated stressors}, such as the classroom they expected to give a talk in or their apartment if expecting a confrontation to occur in their home.
-For example, participants said that they'd "\textit{use AR when it is close to where I will actually give a speech}" (P19) and practice stress-relief for a roommate conflict "\textit{in my actual room...maybe I can breathe and walk around while I breathe}" (P9).
+One notable consensus among participants, though, was that they were most likely to use AR if they had access to \textbf{the real physical locations where anticipated stressors might occur}; for example, participants said that they'd "\textit{use AR when it is close to where I will actually give a speech}" (P19) such as in a classroom, and practice stress-relief for a roommate conflict "\textit{in my actual room...maybe I can breathe and walk around while I breathe}" (P9).
 Indeed, "\textit{a lot of the confidence comes from just being comfortable in your space}" (P12) and practicing situations in the expected environment was already what some participants said they would do now if preparing for something like public speaking.
 This would also allow for people to practice their own \textbf{physicality}.
 For example, P9 felt AR would "\textit{encourage me to move around a little bit, do hand gestures}" and, more than the dialogue, P17 saw the simulation as more useful for his "\textit{physicality, you know moving around...engaging with people, which approaches I would do.
 I could train that}".

 Experiencing AR also opened up suggestions of different mental health guidance options according to people's personal needs, such as navigating their surroundings to reduce stress.
 For example, P11 felt he would use AR to practice in his real home being able to retreat to a different room to do deep breathing if overwhelmed at a social party.
 Similarly, people could also practice doing guidance rooted in visual stimuli in the environment as P12 mentions: "\textit{I know a few people who do struggle with social anxiety or confrontation.
 I remember somebody had mentioned to me that...there's a point in their room that they look at and that helps them just go into zone of 'I need to breathe three times'.
 [AR] could translate to that...you can just look at the same spot, and it should prompt the subconscious breathing}".